-Suicide - coping with loss
+Suicide - Coping with loss

 Losing someone you care about to suicide is devastating and can make you feel many different ways.
-This section looks at what support is available when someone you know has taken their own life.
+This page looks at what support is available when someone you know has taken their own life.
 It also provides information about investigations that may happen after someone has taken their own life.

 - Losing someone to suicide can make you feel overwhelming shock and grief.
 You can get support from people who understand what you are going through.

 - When someone dies, they may leave behind practical things you will need to help sort out, such as money matters.
 You may be able to speak to a money adviser who can talk through any financial issues resulting from a death, including debt.

 - When someone has taken their own life, there may be an inquest which looks at where, when and how the person died.
 We have a factsheet with more information on inquests.

 - You might feel that mental health services did not provide enough support to your friend or relative before they died.
 You could make a complaint or there may be a case for clinical negligence.
 We have factsheets with more information on both of these options.

 Losing someone you care about is difficult in any circumstance, but people who have lost someone to suicide often say that there are added difficulties.
 It is common to feel that:

 - you didn’t do enough to support your relative or friend,